 The boat devoured the last few kilometres towards Amantani.
 The sight of a distantly present mound grew.
 The guide briefed us on the itinerary while passing a photo album with pictures of birds dwelling on the island.

 As the boat docked, we were divided into smaller groups of four and were introduced to our host who came to receive us in the pier.

-After picking up our individual rooms we mollified out grumbling stomach with a delicious lunch, “Quinoua” soup and rice with mixed vegetables.
+After picking up our individual rooms we mollified out grumbling stomach with a delicious lunch, “Quinoa” soup and rice with mixed vegetables.

-As darkness swept over the island like a blanket, we got dressed in a traditional outfit to join the community party where locals played folklore musics while travelers grooved to their tune.
+As darkness swept over the island like a blanket, we got dressed in a traditional outfit to join a party where locals played folklore music while travellers grooved to their tune.